FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 - `use_fixed_schedule::Bool`: Flag for whether or not to use a fixed tempering (ϕ) schedule.
 - `adaptive_tempering_target_smc::S`: Coefficient of the sample size metric to be targeted when solving for an endogenous ϕ or 0.0 if using a fixed schedule.
-- `tempered_update_prior_weight::S`: when bridging from old estimation, how much weight to put on prior.
+- `tempered_update_prior_weight::S`: when bridging from old estimation, i.e. a tempered update, the user can create a bridge distribution as a convex combination of the prior and a previously ran estimation.
+This setting is the relative weight on the prior in the convex combination.
 - `smc_iteration::Int`: The iteration index for the number of times SMC has been run on the same data vintage.
 Primarily for numerical accuracy/testing purposes.
 - `previous_data_vintage::String`: the old data vintage from which to start SMC when using a tempered update